InfoSecInnovations/project-fantastic/packages/fantastic-help/index.md

 ![History](images/history.png)

-View the last actions you took, save them to your favorites and run them again.
+View the last actions you took, save them and run them again.
+Here is also where you'll find saved search filters and workflows you saved from Scan results.

 ## Selection Panel